 Restart your computer after enabling the feature.
 And you will have Windows Subsystem for Linux enabled on your computer.

-The last step left is downloading the distro from Windows Store.
+The last step left is downloading the distro from Microsoft Store.

 Open the Windows Store and search for ‘Ubuntu’.
 Hit the ‘Get’ button to download it and once the installation completes, click on the ‘Launch’ button to begin setting up your UNIX user account.